 Hairdressing is a reputable and well-established career that is attractive to many because of its high demand and flexibility of operations.
-Hairdressers can work as employees of salons or as independent contractors.
+A hairdresser can work as an employee of a salon or as an independent contractor.
 Hairdressers can be male or female and are not gender stereotyped, although barbers are still considered to be mostly male.
 Most hairdressers have a broad range of skills, but some specialize in processes and techniques such as:

 Many hairdressers take part in hair competitions in order to keep up to date with the latest styles and cuts.
 These competitions showcase colouring, styling and cutting techniques.
 Salons encourage hairdressers to partake in competitions, as an award winning hairdresser will be great publicity for a salon, and the hairdresser will often end up gaining a large client base.

 The largest task often performed by hairdressers is the actual cutting of hair.
 Clients seeking a new look or just requiring a trim will seek out the services of a hairdresser on a regular basis.
 Hairdressing is also referred to as hair styling, and is the process of styling the hair in a desired way to enhance the appearance of the individual.
 There are many styles that a hairdresser must know in their profession including:

 Chemical treatments to hair can change the way hair looks and feels.
 Hairdressers administer a chemical relaxant to curly hair making it smooth and straight.
 Chemical perms cause a semi-permanent style such as curls or waves in otherwise straight hair.
 Colouring and highlighting hair often requires patience and knowledge of chemicals to create the perfect colour.
 Colouring for multiple shades can be quite complicated and tedious for the hairdresser.